 Replication conflicts in PostgreSQL

-What happens in a master / slave scenario?
-The situation is slightly more complicated because how can the master know that some strange transaction is going on one of the slaves?
+What happens in a primary/ standby scenario?
+The situation is slightly more complicated because how can the primary know that some strange transaction is going on one of the standbys?

 Here is an image showing a typical scenario: